GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

 ## AI Assistance

-We expected a clean JS structure to connect variables with the existing DOM and CSS.
-The AI provided a minimalist script using guard clauses.
+- helping with JavaScript logic
+- improving state handling
+- debugging interaction problems
+- improving wording and structure
+- helping explain design decisions more clearly

 ---

 ## Lessons Learned

-Building this page was a good way to learn how structure, style, and logic actually work together in a live system.
+We learened how structure, style, and logic actually work together in a live system.
 We realized that while AI is great for a quick start, you can't just copy-paste everything.
 We learned that when a user is in a stressful situation, a simple interface is always better.
 By intentionally taking features away and locking choices down, we made the tool much more effective for a Fellowship member who needs to send an alert instantly.